have a question?

 Are you open everyday?

-We are usually open 6 days a week, Tuesday to Sunday, and open on Mondays during school holidays.
+We are usually open 6 days a week, Tuesday to Sunday, closed on Mondays.
 Our week day opening times are 9.30am – 5.30pm, Saturday from 10am – 6pm and Sundays 11am – 4pm.
 On Thursday evenings we are open for adults only from 6pm – 9pm.

 Do you do parties?